micmejia/bible-dump/NKJV/Deuteronomy/Deut 12.md

 ###### 1
-"These _are_ the statutes and judgments which you shall be careful to observe in the land which the Lord God of your fathers is giving you to possess, all[^a] the days that you live on the earth.
+"These _are_ the statutes and judgments which you shall be careful to observe in the land which the Lord God of your fathers is giving you to possess, all the days that you live on the earth.

 ###### 2
 You shall utterly destroy all the places where the nations which you shall dispossess served their gods, on the high mountains and on the hills and under every green tree.

 ###### 3
-And you shall destroy their altars, break their _sacred_ pillars, and burn their [^b]wooden images with fire; you shall cut down the carved images of their gods and destroy their names from that place.
+And you shall destroy their altars, break their _sacred_ pillars, and burn their wooden images with fire; you shall cut down the carved images of their gods and destroy their names from that place.

 ###### 4
 You shall not worship the Lord your God _with_ such _things._

 ###### 5
-"But you shall seek the place where the Lord your God chooses, out of all your tribes, to put His name for His dwelling[^c] place; and there you shall go.
+"But you shall seek the place where the Lord your God chooses, out of all your tribes, to put His name for His dwelling place; and there you shall go.

 ###### 6
 There you shall take your burnt offerings, your sacrifices, your tithes, the heave offerings of your hand, your vowed offerings, your freewill offerings, and the firstborn of your herds and flocks.

 ###### 7
-And there you shall eat before the Lord your God, and you shall rejoice in [^d]all to which you have put your hand, you and your households, in which the Lord your God has blessed you.
+And there you shall eat before the Lord your God, and you shall rejoice in all to which you have put your hand, you and your households, in which the Lord your God has blessed you.

 ###### 8
 "You shall not at all do as we are doing here today--every man doing whatever _is_ right in his own eyes--

 ###### 9
-for as yet you have not come to the rest[^e] and the inheritance which the Lord your God is giving you.
+for as yet you have not come to the rest and the inheritance which the Lord your God is giving you.

 ###### 10
 But _when_ you cross over the Jordan and dwell in the land which the Lord your God is giving you to inherit, and He gives you rest from all your enemies round about, so that you dwell in safety,